 Welcome to the blog.
 My name is Edward Gilbreath.
 I’m a writer, editor, and speaker mostly on issues of diversity and race relations in the church.
-My latest book is Reconciliation Blues: A Black Evangelical’s Inside View of White Christianity (IVP).
-Reconciliation Blog is a place to discuss the themes of my book and more.
+My first solo book was Reconciliation Blues: A Black Evangelical’s Inside View of White Christianity (IVP, 2006).
+Reconciliation Blog is a place to discuss the themes of that book and more.
 My hope is that it will be a community of men and women from different backgrounds who respect the perspectives of others and reject the practice of seeing people as labels or stereotypes.
-May a spirit of grace and reconciliation be prevalent here.
+May a spirit of grace and reconciliation prevail here.
 By the way, the tagline for this blog is taken from the apostle Paul’s words about reconciliation in the New Testament: “So from now on we regard no one from a worldly point of view” (2 Cor.
 5:16, NIV).

 B”H